Rang De Basanti: Plot

-In London, film student Sue McKinley finds the diary of her grandfather James, who served as a colonel in the British Army in the 1930s.
-James oversaw the capture and execution of the three freedom fighters – Bhagat Singh, Sukhdev, and Rajguru – at the Lahore Jail and has written in his diary about his admiration for their revolutionary spirit, in spite of his being an officer of the British Empire.

-Inspired by the revolutionaries' story, Sue decides to make a film on them.
-She travels to India, where she searches for actors with the help of her local associate Sonia, a student of international studies at the University of Delhi.
-Following a string of unsuccessful auditions, Sue meets Sonia's friends: Daljit "DJ" Singh, Karan Singhania, Sukhi Ram, and Aslam Khan.
-She immediately decides to cast them in her film, with DJ as Chandra Shekhar Azad, Karan Singhania as Bhagat Singh, Aslam Khan as Ashfaqulla Khan, and Sukhi Ram as Shivaram Rajguru.
+In London, film student Sue McKinley discovers the diary of her grandfather, James, who served as a British Army colonel in the 1930s.
+James oversaw the execution of Indian freedom fighters Bhagat Singh, Sukhdev Thapar, and Shivaram Rajguru at Lahore Jail, yet his diary reveals a secret, profound admiration for their revolutionary spirit.
+Inspired by their story, Sue travels to India to produce a documentary film about the revolutionaries.
+She enlists the help of her local friend Sonia, an international studies student at the University of Delhi.
+After a series of failed auditions, Sue encounters Sonia's circle of friends—Daljit "DJ" Singh, Karan Singhania, Sukhi Ram, and Aslam Khan.
+Recognizing their raw energy, Sue casts them in the film, assigning DJ as Chandra Shekhar Azad, Karan as Bhagat Singh, Aslam as Ashfaqulla Khan, and Sukhi as Rajguru.